Jonathan-SS/mobile-app-project-ionic/README.md

 ## Running our app

-From dev to running app:
+From dev to running app, CLI commands:

 - For Android development:
   - ionic cap android